dwhiffing/fury/content/aar/cf/cf2/cf2_aj/body.md

 conventional attack planes from Key west and Homestead over to Nassau.
 They won't be making attacks in the dark, so they can rest overnight and be ready to defend Guantanamo Bay if it is attacked in the morning.
-The Commando Solo (with escort\!) flies to the Havana coast and starts broadcasting reruns of 'I Love Lucy', to demonstrate how well America understands the common Cuban man.
+The Commando Solo (with escort!) flies to the Havana coast and starts broadcasting reruns of 'I Love Lucy', to demonstrate how well America understands the common Cuban man.